 The Combine conquer and enslave races, before engineering them to serve the Combine Empire’s own ends.
 This is known as the Herder Archetype Level 10,000.
 The Combine are an aggressive presence with a hostile and self-serving ideology that throws itself onto other sentient races and makes them into perfectly suited slaves.
 It is also an ideology whose adherents bio-engineer themselves as best as they can to get a biological and technical edge over all others.

-According to some sources, the image above has the word “castle,” though the styled font gives it a certain ambiguity and the word “caste” can clearly be drawn from this image.
-The soldier is a human conscript, a set of characters cut from the final game, that resembles the Zionist IDF in appearance.
+According to some sources, the image on the following page has the word “castle,” though the styled font gives it a certain ambiguity and the word “caste” can clearly also be made out.
+The soldier is a human conscript, a set of characters cut from the final game that resembles the Zionist IDF in appearance.
 The conscripts would have been one step away from becoming transhuman Combine soldiers and Israel already seems to be on the way of seriously attempting this as previously mentioned.

 Additionally, the idea of a human caste that is merely conscripted to do whatever the upper caste wants quite reflective of the reality Palestinians face under Zionist occupation.
 And a statement of what Israel thinks of its military: no ideals of service just the blunting of the individual to conform to dogma both political and spiritual.
 The abuse then cycles from one generation to the next and finally spills outward into the lives of non-Jewish peoples via Zionist influence and thought policing.
 It’s identitarianism down to the core.